 At the beginning of the entry you indicate its type and id.
 Each entry has an array of key-value pairs.
 Depending on the type of reference, there are some mandatory keys.
 If you need more, you can just add them in.
 This could be very difficult to edit directly because PDF compilation doesn't tolerate syntax errors.
 For comfort, you can use some GUI like JabRef.
 With this software you can easily generate, edit or delete bibliographic entries as if they were rows in a spreadsheet.

 So I have two types of input formats: BIB for bibliography and MD for content.
-I make cross-references by generating some additional syntax that invokes bibliographic entries by their id.
+I make cross-references by graphic entries by their id.
 It sounds complicated, but for writing purposes it's just something like this: